List of Daredevil (TV series) characters: Nobu Yoshioka

 Nobu Yoshioka (portrayed by Peter Shinkoda) is a Japanese businessman and head of a Yakuza branch who allies with Wilson Fisk.
 He is also a member of the Hand.
 Nobu is believed to be burned to death during a fight against Murdock.
-Nobu later returns, albeit heavily scarred, leading the Hand in their efforts to turn Electra into the Black Sky.
+Nobu later returns, albeit heavily scarred, leading the Hand in their efforts to turn Elektra into the Black Sky.
 Nobu draws Daredevil and Elektra out by holding everyone Daredevil ever saved hostage.
-During the battle, Nobu unintentionally kills Electra and is then flung off a roof by Murdock.
+During the battle, Nobu unintentionally kills Elektra and is then flung off a roof by Murdock.
 Nobu once again revives, only to be stabbed in the chest and then decapitated by Stick.

 It was originally reported by Deadline Hollywood that the name of Shinkoda's character would be "Hachiro", a name that was given to a different character in the second season.
 On the character's motivations, Shinkoda said, "I think that he's driven almost religiously, like Matt, except that the stakes may be higher for Nobu than Matt.
 The way I played it, I assumed he may be a member of The Hand, he's part of some program that's been going for hundreds of years.
 I think he has global plans.
 They're huge.
 They're not only affecting him."
 In the ninth episode of the first season, the writers almost introduced Kirigi as the opponent Murdock would face, instead of Nobu.